 Government of Newfoundland and Labrador, Department of Tourism, Culture, Industry and Innovation

 The vision of the province for tourism, culture and heritage is of a province that is a tourism destination of choice, with superior and authentic visitor experiences, a robust cultural identity, natural and cultural resources that are protected and sustained, creativity in the arts that is fostered and recognized, cultural industries that are strong and vibrant, and an active, healthy population participating in physical activity, recreation and sport at all levels for quality of life and improved health.

 The province supports regional development and economic diversification.
 The lines of business are small and medium-sized enterprise development, industrial diversification, innovation, investment and economic intelligence.
 23 offices are located throughout Newfoundland and Labrador.

-Department of Business, Tourism, Culture and Rural Development
+Department of Tourism, Culture, Industry and Innovation

 PO Box 8700

 Government of Canada, The Atlantic Canada Opportunities Agency